Resting Heart Rate Chart | What is a Good, Normal, or High RHR

 People in the Blue Zones live longer than average and eat plenty of beans.
 Beans are healthy because they can help lower one’s pulse.

-In one study, participants were given a cup of beans, chickpeas, or lentils daily.
-They lowered (20) their resting heart rate from an average of 74.1 to 70.7, a 3.4-point drop.
-The change was similar to that of those who exercised for 250 hours!
+In one study, participants given a cup of beans, chickpeas, or lentils daily lowered their resting heart rate from an average of 74.1 to 70.7 bpm (Ref.
+20).
+Consider eating beans regularly to keep your resting heart rate in a healthy range.

 The legs up the wall pose (Viparita Karani) is a therapeutic yoga pose that helps relax your body and mind.
 To do the Viparita Karani pose:

 1. Find a comfortable spot near a wall.
-For example, you can use your bed if it’s against the wall.

 2. Move your hips as close to the wall as possible.